mishakarpinskiy/test_splynx_docs/files/payment_systems/netcash/netcash.md

 ![netcash profile](netcash_profile.png)

+Under "Payment notifications" section you have to configure Accept URL, Decline URL and Re-direct URL with value of next format: **https://yourSplynx.com/netcash/result**.

 All the rest parameters can not to be changed or you can configure here additional service fee(if needed) and other common settings.

 After configuration entry points(widgets for portal) should be enabled: